 Need a private transfer to Pai from Chiang Mai? – Book in Advance for under $15!

 The Pam Bok waterfall entrance fee costs 40 Baht per person.
-This is a new entrance fee as of 2019, perhaps due to the influx of tourism that Pai has received in the past few years.
+Prior to 2019, visiting was free.
+This new fee is perhaps due to the influx of tourism that Pai has received in the past few years.

 Once you arrive at the car park, there is a military officer working for the National Parks that will collect your payment and hand you a paper receipt.